hogtech/fullstackopen/README.md

 # fullstackopen

-Repo for ready excercises for course Full Stack Open
+Repo for completed excercises for the course Full Stack Open